Home / Articles / Nightlife / Irish Pubs of the Hub

 Dorchester

 Fans of the other “football” flock to The Banshee in Boston’s largest and perhaps second-most Irish neighborhood.
 Catch the big-screen action as your favorite European clubs compete on the pitch while downing fish and chips along with a pint or two on one of two floors.
 Celebs, sports stars, U.S. Presidents and locals alike have been gathering at the Eire Pub for more than 50 years for its storied mix of food, drink and frivolity.
 For a genuine local vibe, check out JJ's Irish Pub & Grill, which features cheap pints, pool tables, darts and its signature "Irish pizza."
-And The Blarney Stone has been a favorite Dot dining and drinking destination for more than 35 years, claiming the distinction of being the first bar in the country to serve Guinness on draught.
+And the team behind Downtown's The Dubliner recently debuted McGonagle's Pub & Restaurant, bringing upscale Irish fare and live music to the area.

 Jamaica Plain

-While the loss of the venerable Doyle’s Cafe in 2019 was a blow to this neighborhood as well as the city itself, the Brendan Behan Pub, named after the Irish writer and poet, still remains to offer visitors to this area a pint of stout and a genuine Gaelic vibe.
+While the loss of the venerable Doyle’s Cafe in 2019 was a blow to this neighborhood as well as the city itself, the Brendan Behan Pub, named after the Irish writer and poet, still remains to offer visitors to this area a pint of stout and a genuine Gaelic vibe along with live Irish music on Saturdays from 5–8 p.m.

 Brighton